Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
-                            Paths of the genome annotation gff files with proper locus_tag item in the attributes.
+                            Paths of the genome annotation gff files containing genes and CDSs with proper locus_tag items in the attributes.
       --species_string SPECIES_STRING, -d SPECIES_STRING
                             Path of the species table of STRING (species.$VERSION.txt).
       --query_strains QUERY_STRAINS [QUERY_STRAINS ...], -s QUERY_STRAINS [QUERY_STRAINS ...]
-                            The name of input file of the query genomes.
-Required
+                            The name of the input file of the query genomes.
-                            format: $GFF_FILE:$STRAIN_IN_GFF:$STRAIN_IN_STRING:$ST
+                            Required format: $GFF_FILE:$STRAIN_IN_GFF:$STRAIN_IN_S
-                            RAIN_FOR_PUBMED. $GFF_FILE is the name of the gff file, $STRAIN_IN_GFF is the name of the strain in gff file, $STRAIN_IN_STRING is the strain name in species table of STRING (species.$VERSION.txt), and
+                            TRING:$STRAIN_FOR_PUBMED. $GFF_FILE is the name of the gff file, $STRAIN_IN_GFF is the name of the strain in the gff file, $STRAIN_IN_STRING is the strain name in species table of STRING (species.$VERSION.txt), and
                             $STRAIN_FOR_PUBMED is the strain name for searching in Pubmed.
 If the strain is not available in STRING database, it can be relaced by a related strain.
 For